 It is also interesting to note that new themes were progressively introduced in the IEP reports, for example, the Bologna Process.
 In the more recent reports the adoption of the Bologna Process was recognised as a great promoter of internationalisation, and general recommendations further suggested that the international cooperation or networking with related faculties in other countries should not be restricted to the vicinity of each university but should be extended to a wider European area.
 European partnerships were highly encouraged, both those already existing as well as new ones to be established, in order to exchange experiences in the process of constructing the European Area of Higher Education.
-Some recommendations related to the importance of creating an infrastructure consistent with a high European profile, by following the ESG and the EUA recommendations on good practices in quality assurance, giving priority to European relations, or by making adaptations of national policies to the European standards.
+Some recommendations related to the importance of creating an infrastructure consistent with a high European profile, by following the ESG and the EUA recommendations of national policies to the European standards.
 In other words, IEP evaluation teams recommended that more efforts should be put into the promotion of Europeanisation, in order to launch comparable and compatible educational systems in the European Higher Education Area.
 Moreover, Europe should be the reference for all universities.